 The Research Foundation "Statement of Policy" states in part "It is the policy of the Research Foundation of State University of New York to provide equal opportunity in employment; and to participate in the promotion of the full realization of equal employment opportunity through a positive, continuing program for the University as a whole and for each constituent unit and affiliated organization of the University as it relates to the Research Foundation."
 The responsibility for ensuring proper recruitment of new employees and fair and equal treatment of existing employees is a collaborative effort of the project directors, Sponsored Funds Administration and Affirmative Action.

-The president of the University has designated the director of Affirmative Action as the contact for issues relating to complaints of discrimination and harassment of or from Research Foundation employees.
+The president of the University has designated the chief diversity officer as the contact for issues relating to complaints of discrimination and harassment of or from Research Foundation employees.
 In all matters, confidentiality will be maintained to the extent possible.
-The Affirmative Action Office may be reached at 607-777-4775.
+The Office of Diversity, Equity and Inclusion may be reached at 607-777-4775.